2023 Formula One World Championship: Weight and fuel temperature

-Slot gap separators on front wing
+The allowed weight of cars was due to decrease from 798 kg to 796 kg, but this plan was abandoned.
+The rules around minimum fuel temperature were changed.
+In 2022, minimum fuel temperature was 20 C. For 2023, the minimum fuel temperature was the lowest of either 10 C-change below the ambient temperature, or 10 C.

+Aerodynamics

-The FIA initially altered the wording of the aerodynamic regulations after Mercedes produced a front wing which exploited a potential loop-hole in the regulations.
-Mercedes introduced slot gap separators on their front wings at the 2022 United States Grand Prix, although they did not intend to run them at the event.
-Rival teams argued that the new front wing was illegal.
-Mercedes argued that the regulations allowed slot-gap separators as they were "primarily" there for "mechanical, structural or measurement reasons", and therefore any secondary aerodynamic benefit would be allowed.
+The FIA initially altered the wording of the aerodynamic regulations after Mercedes produced a front wing that exploited a potential loop-hole in the regulations; Mercedes introduced slot gap separators on their front wings at the 2022 United States Grand Prix, although they did not intend to run them at the event.
+Rival teams argued that the new front wing was illegal, while Mercedes argued that the regulations allowed slot-gap separators as they were "primarily" there for "mechanical, structural or measurement reasons", and therefore any secondary aerodynamic benefit would be allowed.
 The FIA ruled that the brackets were illegal at the following 2022 Mexico City Grand Prix.
-The wording of the regulation was altered so that the slot gap separator brackets must perform a structural role, and the sentence explaining that the primary purpose can not be aerodynamic has been removed.
+The wording of the regulation was altered so that the slot gap separator brackets must perform a structural role, and the sentence explaining that the primary purpose can not be aerodynamic was removed.
 This rule change was intended to outlaw slot gap separators.
-However, this rule change had the opposite effect, as it means that slot gap separators are legal if they provide structural support, how much aerodynamic benefit they provide no longer has any bearing on their legality.
+It had the opposite effect, legalising slot gap separators which provide structural support; what aerodynamic benefit they provide no longer held any bearing on their legality.
 Ferrari launched their car, the SF-23 with the slot gap separators.

 Sporting regulations

-With the intention of making tyre usage more sustainable in the future, Formula One will trial a reduction in allocated tyre sets from 13 to 11 at two races in 2023.
-At these races the use of tyres in qualifying will be mandated as hard in Q1, medium in Q2 and soft in Q3, assuming that the weather is dry.
-Teams are usually free to choose which tyre compound they run during qualifying.